-Winter in Lapland means flying down the slopes on skis, trekking Finland’s tallest mountain with snowshoes, and visiting castles made of snow and ice.
+Winter in Lapland means snow and snow means flying down the slopes on skis, trekking Finland’s most iconic mountain with snowshoes, and visiting castles made of snow and ice.
 Is Lapland on your #BucketList?

+What’s a winter bucket list without Christmas?
 There’s a buzz in the chilly Arctic Circle air, and you hear a dozen different languages speaking.
 You recognize the name Santa Claus.
 But he’s not here yet.
 There is singing.
 Applause.
 The SnowWorld mascots have a cute dance.
 Suddenly, the energy throughout Santa Claus Village grows ecstatic and you hear, “He’s here!
 He’s here!” as a little girl sitting atop her father’s shoulders points and laughs.
-With kind words and a twinkle in his eyes, Father Christmas declares the Christmas season in Rovaniemi, in Finland, Europe and the rest of the world open.
+With kind words and a twinkle in his eyes, Father Christmas declares the Christmas season in Lapland, Finland, Europe and the rest of the world open.

 The March sun hangs in the sky for half the day.
 The combination of unfiltered sunlight and deep pure snow is dazzling almost to the point of blinding.
 But you don’t have time to dally and admire the view—this is a race!
 Specifically it’s the annual NUTS Ski event, and like the pinnacle of humanity and athleticism you are, you chose the longer route that winds through the wilderness of Finland’s most beautiful national park.
 After a big to-do send-off at the nature center, everyone straps on their forests skis.